autometrics-dev/autometrics-rs/README.md

   println!("cargo:rustc-env=PROMETHEUS_URL={prometheus_url}");
 }
 ```
-Note that when using Rust Analyzer, you may need to reload the workspace in order for URL changes to take effect.
+When using Rust Analyzer, you may need to reload the workspace in order for URL changes to take effect.

+Note that the Prometheus URL is only included in function documentation comments so changing it will have no impact on the final compiled binary.

 ### Feature flags